-Some mamas opt for a cesarean birth for a variety of reasons, from reducing problems later on to having more control of where and when your baby makes their appearance.
+Some mamas opt for a cesarean birth for a variety of reasons, from reducing problems later on to having more control over where and when baby makes their debut.

 An emergency, such as a breech birth, may mean that a c-section incision is the safest way to go to ensure the health of both mama and baby.